 Uzbekistan travel itinerary – Which Uzbekistan cities to visit?

 Considering Uzbekistan is one of the top travel places in the world, we’re certain you are going to enjoy this itinerary.
 This Uzbekistan itinerary will start with Uzbekistan’s most important city, Samarkand, before moving on to the ancient city of Bukhara, and the scorching hot desert city of Khiva.
-Unlike other Silk Road cities, such as Bishkek and Dushanbe, the cities in this trip are filled with dazzling architecture and Silk Road history.
-In each city’s section, you will find the must see’s and do’s, along with entrance costs and fees.
+Unlike other Silk Road cities, such as Bishkek and Dushanbe, the cities on this trip are filled with dazzling architecture and Silk Road history.
+In each city’s section, you will find the must-see’s and do’s, along with entrance costs and fees.